Page of my main project. A wiki page explaining in detail how to use the source code of JPARSEC is located here.

 (*) Library was modified to add additional features, source code is included in the .jar file.

-Current version of JPARSEC is 1.104, released on July 1, 2014.
-It is bug fix release.
+Current version of JPARSEC is 1.105, released on September 26, 2014.
+It is bug fix and performance improvement release.
 Detailed release notes are available in class jparsec.util.Version.
 If you find JPARSEC useful and you decide to use it in your own project, feedback will be appreciated.

 To install JPARSEC source code in Eclipse you only have to create a new project and include as source the JPARSEC examples available at http://conga.oan.es/~alonso/jparsec/JPARSEC_examples.zip.
 To solve compilation problems download http://conga.oan.es/~alonso/jparsec/lib/jparsec.jar and the rest of .jar files available at http://conga.oan.es/~alonso/jparsec/lib/, and add them to the dependencies.
 It is easier to install the set of tools (see above) to automatically download all dependencies.
 Currently the only .jar file not installed with the set of tools is jpl_ephem.jar.